COMT (Catechol-O-Methyltransferase) breaks down estrogen, catecholamines and neurotransmitters including dopamine, epinephrine and norepinephrine.

 Heterozygous or homozygous variants for the COMT V158M methionine allele slow down the COMT enzyme, affecting estrogen metabolism and the breakdown of dopamine and stress hormones.
 The valine variant catabolizes dopamine at up to four times the rate of the methionine variant while the methionine variant results in a 40% decrease in functional enzyme activity.
 This can lead to anxiety, impulsiveness, obsessive behavior, ADHD, irritability (especially under stress), hyperactivity and abnormal behavior.
 From my own observation, I have found that those with multiple variants in COMT do better in quiet environments, and are more affected by a lot of external noise and chaos.
 These are also the people who get easily anxious with coffee or can’t sleep if they have a glass of red wine too late.

-Since COMT is working at a reduced rate, you want to avoid certain lifestyle and diet factors that can reduce its function even further.
+Since COMT is working at a reduced rate for the heterozygous and homozygous variants, you want to avoid certain lifestyle and diet factors that can slow down the COMT enzyme even further.
 These include chronic stress, the use of plastic bottles or aluminum cans, high calcium supplementation, mercury toxicity, certain catechols, high doses of supplemental quercetin, high doses of supplemental methylfolate and estrogen-based medications (like birth control).

 - Magnesium supplementation is necessary for COMT function while COMT activity is inhibited by high amounts of calcium/low magnesium supplementation and high iron.